-- 4. The applicant must complete and return the application form to the program by the first business day of February.
-There is no application fee. - 5.
-Other items that must be submitted are: - a) Official high school transcripts - b) College transcripts - a.
+- 4. The applicant must complete and return the application form to the program by the first business day of February. - 5.
+Other items that must be submitted are: - a) Official high school transcripts - b) Official College transcripts - a.
 The student must demonstrate a cumulative GPA of at least 2.5 to be considered for a position. - c) Proof of Job Observation of a radiologic technologist.
 (Minimum 4 hours)

-d) Electronic reference forms can also be sent to references by the program.
+d) Electronic reference forms will be sent to references by the program.
 The applicant must provide the reference's email address at the time of submitting the application.
 The link to the reference form will be sent to the exact email address submitted on the application form.